max-oppermann/Public_repository/Projects/README.md

 You can run the program from the command line with the following parameters: `N` (total amount of money), `i` (initial amount of money our gambler has), `p` (probability that he wins a round), `nsim` (number of rounds to simulate at the max; game may end before but not after).
 E. g.:
 `python gamblers_ruin.py -N 100 -i 50 -p 0.45 --nsim 1000`

+#### `ht_before_hh.py`
+Very short program to demonstrate that when tossing a fair coin, the sequence HH on average occurs later than HT.
+The intuition is that for HT, once we get an H we made real progress: Either we get a T and finish, or we get another H and are in the same position as before.
+For HH, an initial H can still be reset to 0 if a T follows.

 #### `matching_cards.py`
 Simulates the matching cards problem: Shuffle a deck of $N$ cards, labeled 1 through $N$.
 What is the probability that at least one card in position $i$ has $i$ written on it (turning over the seventh card and it has a 7 on it, e. g., but also drawing 1, 2, 3, 4, ...)?
 Solving this analytically gives $1-\frac1e\approx0.63$, which is in fact what the program converges to for simulating the problem often enough.
 "Often enough" turns out to be at least 10,000 times.
 I also plot the convergence behavior from 10 to 10,000 replications.